zlaja-billund/django-vue-auth/README.md

-# Django Vue combined project with authentication
+# Django and VUE.js with JWT Authentication integrated project

 ***This project is still in progress and not yet complete, but more code will be pushed soon.***

 ## About
-This is small project that is showing combining Django and Vue project with authentication.
+This project demonstrates the integration of Django Rest Framework and Vue.js with JWT authentication.

 ## Versions & includes